 A question travellers often ask us is: “Packing for New Zealand holiday, what should I bring”?
 Well, it’s very simple – less is more!
 It’s most important to bring the right type of clothing for travel in NZ.
-New Zealand is an outdoorsy place, so the focus will not be on fancy night dresses and suits, but on practical outfits supporting whatever your trip focus is.
+New Zealand is an outdoorsy place, so the focus certainly won’t be on fancy night dresses and suits.
+Where the more practical outfits that relate to whatever your trip entails.

 Key luggage aspects to packing for New Zealand

-Does packing matter with the length of my holiday?
+Does packing relate to the length of my holiday?

-Generally speaking, the longer you travel the less luggage you’ll take with you.
-This is what we have experienced over the past 30 years when travelling the world.
-You simply cannot and don’t want to prepare for all eventualities.
-Sometimes you’ll see fellow travellers dragging several pieces of suitcases behind them; don’t go there.
+Generally speaking, the longer you travel, the less luggage you should take with you.
+This is what we discovered over the past 30 years when travelling the world.
+You simply cannot and do not want to prepare for all eventualities.
+We’ve all seen those travellers dragging several pieces of suitcases behind them – don’t go there!
 There are smarter ways to travel ‘light’.

-We recommend the ‘onion system’, which basically means layers of clothing.
-Those can be peeled on and off according to the weather and location situations.
-This is also has the most effective benefit when reducing your packing space in your luggage.
-For some outdoor tours – see heli hiking on glacier – you will get special equipment (e.g. boots, rain jacket, gaiters, walking stick).
+We recommend the ‘onion system’.
+What this means is basically layering your clothing.
+Where layers that can be peeled off and on, according to the weather situations.
+This is actually has the most effective strategy for reducing your packing space in your luggage.
+For some outdoor tours – see heli hiking on glacier – you will get be provided with just about everything you need (e.g. boots, rain jacket, gaiters, walking stick).

 Day packs for walking in the New Zealand bush

-When going hiking or walking in New Zealand’s great outdoor, always take a rain jacket as well as a day pack to fit in some extra food, water bottles, mobile phone, valuable and other helpful items (don’t leave credit card and passports in your car!).
-Using a day pack is also a great idea on the aircraft as hand luggage.
+If you’re going hiking in New Zealand’s great outdoor, always remember to take a rain jacket.
+Do include a day pack to for extra food, water bottles, mobile phone, valuable and other helpful items.
+And remember this – don’t leave credit card and passports in your car!
+Using a day pack is perfect as hand luggage on an aircraft.
 Read on re day walk like the Hollyford Track.

 Laundry options while travelling New Zealand

 Now, this one is often forgotten.
-Most accommodation providers will provide clothes washing options.
-Either you have access to a washing machine and dryer or the hosts (B&B, lodges) or a concierge (hotels) will arrange this for you.
-Often the costs is minimal and you just pay for the washing powder.
-Hotels might charge you a laundry fee, so watch out for that.
+Most accommodation providers will have clothes washing options.
+In B & B lodges, you will have access to a washing machine and dryer..
+Most hotels have a laundry service.
+And the cost is fairly minimal – you just pay for the washing powder.
+Hotels might charge you a laundry fee, so watch out for that one.

 Short list of practical clothing for New Zealand?